foongsy/garrent/README.md

 ## Background

-Garrent does not come with a front-end GUI, the output of the project is a whole bunch of processed data lying on database.
-Although input does not include trading data (i.e. stock OHLCV data), the data being taken in is considerably much for a personal project, estimated 200-300MB are collected per day.
+Garrent was originally the data backend of a bigger project, therefore it does not come with a front-end GUI.
+The output of garrent is a whole bunch of processed data lying on database.
+I might consider releasing the front end, which is an unfinished conversational UI to the data, sometime in the future.

+Although Garrent does not handle trading data (i.e. stock OHLCV data), the data being taken in is considerably numerous for a personal project.
+Data size of 200-300MB are collected per day approximately.
 Historical data is available for a year so inital database size would be at least 10GB, without counting the indices.
 MySQL database optimization knowledege is therefore essential, I recommend O'reilly's *[High Performance MySQL: Optimization, Backups, and Replication](https://www.goodreads.com/book/show/18759121-high-performance-mysql)* as a start.

-To use this code, understanding of HKEX data structure is as important as technical knowledge.
+To use this code, understanding of HKEX data structure is as important as coding skills.
 The project intended to cover following data scrapping:
 - Stock List*
 - CCASS Participant List
 - Daily shortsell data (from [http://www.analystz.hk](https://www.analystz.hk/short/short-selling-turnover-filter.php))